Cyfrin/moccasin/tests/integration/README.md

 There are tests where you need some kind of environment variable or external service.
+For example:

+- Etherscan
+- GitHub

 # Requirements